-Michigan State University Extension members of the Land Use Team can assist with sample materials, providing meeting facilitation services and otherwise coordinating efforts to create a joint planning commission involving Michigan municipalities.
+Michigan State University Extension can assist with sample materials, providing meeting facilitation services and otherwise coordinating efforts to create a joint planning commission involving Michigan municipalities.
 This assistance could also be provided by professional planning consultant firms.
 This option is especially appropriate if two or more of the jurisdictions is already working with a single firm.
 Assistance by an intermediary could be the difference between success and failure, as a neutral party can serve as the coordinator and buffer as each jurisdiction works through the challenges of creating a joint planning commission